mk-fg/reliable-discord-client-irc-daemon/README.md

 where everything needs to be sent to an IRC client.

-Normally that doesn't seem to be an issue, and requesting discord to deliver messages for all joined discords works, but apparently not when there's just too many of them - reportedly not with >200 joined discords, for instance.
+Normally that doesn't seem to be an issue, and requesting discord to deliver messages for all joined "servers" works, but apparently not when there's just too many of them - reportedly not with >200 joined discords, for instance.

-Setting `only-track-irc-joined = yes` in \[discord\] section can help with this use-case, only selectively enabling delivery of messages for discords where at least some IRC channel is joined (incl. per-discord monitor/leftover ones).
+Setting `only-track-irc-joined = yes` config option in \[discord\] section can help with this use-case, only selectively enabling delivery of messages for discords where at least some IRC channel is joined (incl. per-discord monitor/leftover ones).